 Disclaimer: Some links in this post contain affiliate links, meaning I may earn a small commission if you purchase something from a link provided in this post.

 When I decided to finally make this, I did not go back initially to the restaurant’s menu to see what their app consisted of.
-However, after going back to compare my appetizer with theirs, I might have to try this again with some avocado (and maybe some cucumber and sweet peppers).
+However, after going back to compare my appetizer with theirs, I might have to try this again with some cucumber and sweet peppers too.

 For the Cream Cheese: